 In any economic downturn, and heaven knows we’ve seen our fill by this stage in life, it’s easy to anticipate that women will be among the hardest hit.
-The Covid-19 pandemic has been no exception.
-According to the U.S. Bureau of Labor Statistics, women have experienced the worst effects of the pandemic economic crisis.
+The Covid-19 pandemic was no exception.
+According to the U.S. Bureau of Labor Statistics, women experienced the worst effects of the pandemic economic crisis.

 According to AARP, during the first six months of the Covid-19 Pandemic, workers aged 55 and older were 17 percent more likely to lose their jobs than employees who were just a few years younger.
 That difference in unemployment rates translates into a staggering toll on the livelihoods of older adults.
 In every recession, it’s the older workers who lose their jobs first and regain them last.